 You can switch between the wide-angle lens, primary lens, and a digital 2x zoom lens via the viewfinder, and the dedicated night mode works with the wide-angle lens out of the box.
 OnePlus is touting video-related enhancements thanks to a new video stabilization algorithm, but the big deal here is that the OnePlus 8T lacks 8K video recording.

-As for the camera quality, it's decidedly average.
+As for the camera quality on the 8T, it's decidedly average.
 The fact that OnePlus is still using the IMX586 limits the quality of the resultant shots, and while the phone takes decent enough shots in most lighting conditions, it is on the backfoot against the likes of the Pixel 5, Galaxy S20 FE, and the Mi 10.

 Daylight shots taken with the OnePlus 8T have plenty of detail and good dynamic range, and the wide-angle lens does a better job retaining the same color profile as the primary sensor.
 That said, the camera doesn't quite measure up in low-light scenarios; there's too much noise, and shots tend to be either under or overexposed.
-Colors also look washed out, and while the resultant images are good enough for sharing on social media platforms, you'd want better cameras when paying over $700 for a phone in 2020.
+Colors also look washed out, and while the resultant images are good enough for sharing on social media platforms, you'd want better cameras when paying this much for a phone.

 OnePlus 8T Software